Aksshay88/Macbook/docs/read.md

 To get started with Macbook, follow these steps:

-1. **Clone the Repository**: Clone the MyStory repository to your local machine.
+1. **Clone the Repository**: Clone the Macbook repository to your local machine.
    ```bash
    git clone https://github.com/yourusername/Macbook.git
    ```